 Men account for a disproportionate number of New Zealand’s homicides victims – 56 per cent in the period of our analysis.

 The most common relationship between the men who are victims of homicide and their killers, is not really a relationship at all.

-Isolating the remaining 122 cases of male on stranger violence in our database, we see that blunt force trauma is a common cause of death, accounting for 40 per cent of victims, 26 per cent were shot and 19 per cent cent were stabbed.
+Isolating the remaining 136 cases of male on stranger violence in our database, we see that blunt force trauma accounts for 38 per cent of victims, 24 per cent were shot and 18 per cent cent were stabbed.

-In 43 per cent of these cases we were able to determine that alcohol was a factor.
-This is higher than for all other homicides, where alcohol was a factor 31 per cent of the time.
+In 38 per cent of these cases we were able to determine that alcohol was a factor.

 One in eight victims of homicide in New Zealand is under the age of 15.